Deep brain stimulation for movement disorder treatment: Exploring frequency-dependent efficacy in a computational network model: Synchronisation and synaptic activity indices characterise transitions of network dynamics

 \subsection{Macroscopic dynamics in the parkinsonian state}

 Under parkinsonian conditions, the GPi neurons are generally much more active than in the normal state.
-Thus, the synchronisation is high (close to 1) only during brief periods of neuronal silence, while during the prolonged bursts of the GPi, synchronisation levels oscillate between levels of $\approx$ 0.4 to $\approx$ 0.8, with an emphasis on higher levels at 0.8.
+Thus, the synchronisation is very high (close to 1).
+This index reflects prolonged intervals of high activity, interrupted only briefly by small decrements in synchronisation levels.
 This indicates that neurons are synchronised during the prolonged and accentuated bursting in GPi in the parkinsonian state.
-This is in contrast to the normal state, where synchronisation during the rhythmic firing phases drops to values less than $0.8$.
-As a result, the synaptic, inhibitory projection to the thalamus remains periodic, but predominantly strong, which is only briefly interrupted during burst intervals, see Fig.\ \ref{fig:MeanSynapGPi}(b).
-The mean GPi synaptic activity follows the synchronisation index, showing this bursting behaviour.
-The Fourier analysis reveals a dominant $\beta$ activity at a higher maximum than under normal conditions, i.e.\ at 13 Hz, which corresponds to the bursting activity.
+As a result, the synaptic, inhibitory projection to the thalamus remains periodic, but predominantly strong, and is again only slightly reduced during short burst intervals, see Fig.\ \ref{fig:MeanSynapGPi}(b).
+The mean GPi synaptic activity (fluctuating around 0.7) is commensurate with this high synchronisation, which is supported by prolonged bursting of GPi neurons, only periodically interrupted by brief periods of reduced activity.
+The Fourier analysis reveals a dominant $\alpha$ /low$\beta$ activity with a strong peak at 10Hz, and a secondary at 18Hz, i.e., higher $\beta$ rhythm than the normal conditions.
 Importantly, the frequency spectrum of this bursting is much broader, as indicated by the corresponding linear approximation the slope increasing to $-2.5$ Hz/sec.
 This reflects also higher frequencies contributing to the total power.